We had an ESXi host with an issue when powering any VM. When users click the start button, always have an error “Insufficient Resources.”

 Note: The ESXi host was working before, as long there was space in the Local Datastore there were no issues, we only notice the problem and the bad configuration when the Local Datastore was full and trigger the error.

-In the same configuration tab, just click edit that is in the right upper corner and then change the option to the right one.
+In the same configuration tab, click edit that is in the right upper corner and then changes the option to the right one.

-As you see in the image above, we just need to choose the first option and then click ok.
+As you see in the image above, we need to select the first option and then click ok.

 After this changes, we start the VMs again, and there are no issues.
 All VMs in this ESXi hosts were started without any problems.

 Hope this can help you not only troubleshooting the issue(the steps that we need to do) but also fix the issue.

 Note: Share this article, if you think it is worth sharing.